rust-lang/book/src/ownership.md

 cannot?
 The difference comes down to how these two types deal with memory.

-In the case of a string literal, because we know the contents of the string at compile time, we can put the text of the string directly into the final executable.
+In the case of a string literal, because we know the contents of the string at compile time, we can hard-code the text of the string directly into the final executable.
 This means that string literals are quite fast and efficient.
 But these properties only come from its immutability; we can’t put an arbitrary-sized blob of memory into the binary for each string!

-With `String`, to support a mutable, growable string, we need to allocate an un-known chunk of memory to hold the contents.
+With `String`, to support a mutable, growable string, we need to allocate an unknown amount of memory to hold the contents.
 This means two things:

 1. The memory must be requested from the operating system at runtime.
 2. We need a way of giving this memory back to the operating system when we’re